omniti-labs/omnios-build-perl/README.md

 ### Append the Module Name to the Build Order List

-__When you've got a working build for your dist, please append the dist name (which is the same as the directory created by perl-dist.pl) to the `perl-build-order.txt` file.__
+__When you've got a working build for your dist, please append any new dist names (the directory names under `build/` that you'll be checking in) to the `perl-build-order.txt` file with dependencies, if any, listed above your new dist in the order reported by `perl-dist.pl`.__

+This facilitates a mass build of all dists when we introduce a new Perl version.

 You may review the current list of available dist packages at http://pkg.omniti.com/omniti-perl/